-It's important to have the correct hitch equipment.
-Crosswinds, large trucks going by and rough roads are a few reasons why you'll need the right hitch.
+It is important to have the correct hitch equipment.
+Crosswinds, large trucks going by and rough roads are a few reasons why the right hitch is needed.

 Weight Distributing Hitches and Weight Carrying Hitches

 (A) Body to Ground Distance, (B) Front of Vehicle